-Three TED Talks for New and Aspiring Company Directors
+Three TED Talks for Board Members

 The career advice you probably didn’t get by Susan Colantuono

 I got tingles when I listened to this talk.
 After years of research, Colantuono has discovered what she calls ‘the missing 33%’.
 And this missing 33% is what holds people (mainly women) back from gaining senior leadership positions.

 Traditional leadership programs focus on developing personal greatness (your skills, abilities, and talents) and on engaging the greatness in others.
 Yet there is another set of skills that is relied upon twice as much as these when bosses are selecting candidates for promotions.